kevm66/2ndYearProject1_DublinDogHomes/README.md

 Note:
 - This project is currently hosted on a free account on www.c9.io so the server may go to sleep automatically meaning that the web app may not be accessible through this link
-- All files can still be cloned or downloaded however functionality will be limited as the project is not set to run locally because the database is linked to www.c9.io
+- All files can still be cloned or downloaded, however, functionality will be limited as the project is not set to run locally because the database is linked to www.c9.io

 Collaborators:
 - Kevin Maher